 What’s New at the Melbourne Circuit?

-Commencing last year the Grand Prix organisers set about to deliver fans unparalleled access to the Formula 1 drivers, and have added a feature referred to as the ‘Melbourne Walk’.
+Commencing a couple of years ago, the Grand Prix organisers – in an attempt to deliver fans unparalleled access to the Formula 1 drivers – added a feature referred to as the ‘Melbourne Walk’.
 Located in the Champions Gateway, the 100 metre Melbourne Walk will grant general admission patrons the opportunity to get a uniquely close up look at their heroes as they arrive at the circuit each and every day, Thursday – Sunday.
 To enhance fan experience, there will be autograph opportunities and live television interviews all around.